-There was a ton of people there but due to its huge size, it never felt cramped or crowded.
+There were a ton of people there, but due to its huge size, it never felt cramped or crowded.
 This also allowed my kids to climb the whole time they were there without having to wait for their turn.

 The biggest issue at the federation gym back home is that there is only one wall.
 So you spend more time waiting than climbing.
 Even with a great coach you never get the most of your time.